 - General & Other - All other jobs including cleaning and retail

-Voluntary work: Would you consider doing some voluntary work to help your community and build your profile (you could get star rating for a good job).
+Voluntary work: Would you consider doing some voluntary work to help your community and build your profile (you could get a star rating for a good job).
 All you have to do is tick the box

-- Contract, Payment and Reviews: Use this to tell Clients if you wish to use the platform to form a contract, get paid and get reviews and star ratings.
+- Contract, Payment and Reviews: Use this to tell employers if you wish to use the platform to form a contract, get paid and get reviews and star ratings.
 If you don't use the platform for these elements you will have less protection to make sure you get treated and paid fairly.
 You will also not get reviews and star ratings from the jobs, which helps you build a good profile and get more work opportunities

 Licences and Equipment - If you have any of the following it will help you get work in certain categories: